grafana/mimir/docs/sources/operators-guide/configuring/about-dns-service-discovery.md

 ## Supported discovery modes

-The DNS service discovery supports different discovery modes.
-A discovery mode is selected adding a specific prefix to the address.
-Supported prefixes are:
+DNS service discovery supports different discovery modes.
+You select a discovery mode by adding one of the following supported prefixes to the address:

 - **`dns+`**<br />
   The domain name after the prefix is looked up as an A/AAAA query.
 For example: `dns+memcached.local:11211`.